Frequently Asked Questions

 Bus service through the village

-The bus service to Escrick is deregulated and not subsidised – this means at present neither the Parish Council nor County Council have any meaningful control over the routing and service frequency.
-The Bus Services Act 2017 gives the ability for County Council's to take a more directive role in specifying bus services - but this requires a more extensive change to the County Council's approach, rather than specifying ad hoc changes to individual services.
+The bus service to Escrick is deregulated and not subsidised, this means at present neither the Parish Council nor County Council can specify the routing and service frequency.
+The Bus Services Act 2017 allows County Councils to take a more directive role in specifying bus services, but this requires a more extensive change to the County Council's approach, rather than specifying ad hoc changes to individual services.

-The Parish Council lobbied Arriva extensively when the service was first re-routed to bypass the village – and has even explored the opportunity of other services (such as those from Wheldrake) routing via Escrick.
-To date we have not been able to reinstate a bus service through the village, but it is an area we will continue to explore periodically as circumstances change.
+The Parish Council lobbied Arriva extensively when the service was first re-routed to bypass the village.
+We have also explored the opportunity of other services (such as the no 18 from Wheldrake) routing via Escrick.
+To-date we have not been able to reinstate a bus service through the village, but it is an area we will continue to explore periodically as circumstances change.

 We have put up signage on the disused bus stops to highlight that they are not in use, with a map showing where the buses now stop.